ethangclark/r2v/README.md

   return state.users.filter(u => !u.deactivated)
 }),

-// the result of calls to this action will be cached by `id`, automatically,
+// the result of calls to this method will be cached by `id`, automatically,
 // updating the same as the above case const user = derived((id: string | number | whatever) => {
   // (`state` is an observable object)